Colorado Springs Planned Parenthood shooting

 2015 mass shooting in Colorado, U.S.

 On November 27, 2015, a mass shooting occurred in a Planned Parenthood clinic in Colorado Springs, Colorado, resulting in the deaths of three people and injuries to nine.
 A police officer and two civilians were killed; five police officers and four civilians were injured.
 After a standoff that lasted five hours, police SWAT teams crashed armored vehicles into the lobby and the attacker surrendered.

 The attacker, Robert Lewis Dear Jr., was arrested, charged in state court with first-degree murder, and ordered held without bond.
 At court appearances, Dear repeatedly interrupted proceedings, made statements affirming his guilt (although he did not enter a formal plea), and expressed anti-abortion and anti-Planned Parenthood views, calling himself "a warrior for the babies."
 He also asserted his desire to act as his own attorney in the criminal case against him.
 Subsequent mental competency evaluations ordered by the state court determined Dear to be delusional.
-The judge presiding over the state case ruled in May 2016 that Dear was incompetent to stand trial and ordered him indefinitely confined to a Colorado state mental hospital, where he has remained ever since.
-In 2018, the court ruled that Dear remains incompetent to stand trial.
+The judge presiding over the state case ruled in May 2016 that Dear was incompetent to stand trial and ordered him indefinitely confined to a Colorado state mental hospital, where he remained until being transferred to federal custody.
+In 2018, the court ruled that Dear remained incompetent to stand trial.
 In December 2019, separate federal charges were brought against Dear.

 The incident drew comments from the anti-abortion and abortion-rights movements, as well as political leaders.
 This was the second of two shootings in Colorado Springs in less than a month; the first occurred 28 days earlier.

+Dear later died in federal custody on November 22, 2025.